 Part of the thrill of a Route 66 road trip is the chance to intimately experience America’s rich history.
 On Route 66, travelers may learn local legends, visit iconic sites and witness the stunningly diverse landscapes in the American West.
-Home to the longest urban stretch of the route, Albuquerque balances its reputation as a desert metropolis with a small-town sensibility.
+Home to the longest uninterrupted urban stretch of the route, Albuquerque balances its reputation as a desert metropolis with a small-town sensibility.

 El Camino